ASHLEY WU

 About

-Inspired by her interdisciplinary studies, Ashley is an active scholar in multiple programs.
-She is a part of the International Scholars Program, completing international experiences and courses through her time at UF.
-She is also conducting an independent research project on the intersection between musical expectation and emotion as part of the University Scholars Program.
+Inspired by her interdisciplinary studies, Ashley was an active scholar in multiple programs.
+Ashley graduated Summa Cum Laude from the College of the Arts, having completed an honors research project under the University Scholars Program.
+She served as a School of Music Ambassador, Assistant Venue Manager at the University of Florida's University Auditorium, and substitute violinist for the Ocala Symphony Orchestra.
+She completed the International Scholars Program, completing international experiences and courses through her time at UF.
+She also conducted an independent research project on the intersection between musical expectation and emotion as part of the University Scholars Program, publishing her research at the UF Journal of Undergraduate Research.
 She previously co-authored a research paper on the effects of rhythm training on aging and cognition.

 Her enthusiasm for learning extends into her musicianship.
 Ashley began studying piano and violin at ages 5 and 7, respectively, and has performed with orchestras in the United States and Europe as a soloist and ensemble member.
-She has since focused on violin performance at the University of Florida, where she remains an active musician in her community through the Ocala Symphony Orchestra, New Music Ensemble, UF Chamber Ensembles, and UF Symphony Orchestra.
+She has since focused on violin performance at the University of Florida, where she remained an active musician in her community through the Ocala Symphony Orchestra, New Music Ensemble, UF Chamber Ensembles, and UF Symphony Orchestra.
 Ashley regularly seeks opportunities to expand her performance capabilities, volunteering to perform in UF Undergraduate Composition Concerts and challenging herself to perform with different musical notation systems and ensembles.

 Violin